skip to navigation skip to main content

 • psychologists

-• others with appropriate expertise in the fields of vocational training or vocational support for persons with sickness, injury or disability.
+• others with appropriate expertise in the fields of vocational training or vocational support for persons with a health condition, injury or disability.

 Any practitioner who provided information used to help make the original decision on a person’s eligibility or obligations will not be included on the Medical Appeals Board for that person’s hearing.